-Kaufman Music Center is closed on Monday, February 18 in observance of Presidents' Day.
+Kaufman Music Center is closed in observance of Passover on Fri, Apr 26.

 Kaufman Music Center is located at 129 W. 67th St. between Broadway and Amsterdam Ave. on Manhattan's Upper West Side.